 Met Gala 2017 Awkward Run-In?
-Bella Hadid Wears Sexy Catsuit As Selena Gomez, The Weekend Flaunt PDA
+Bella Hadid Wears Sexy Catsuit As Selena Gomez, The Weeknd Flaunt PDA

 This could be pure coincidence, or a smart ploy by their publicists.
 Either way, an awkward run-in would have caused an unnecessary ugly scene.

 Sources also reported that the two parties stuck to different circles of friends during the night.
 Bella Hadid was seen hanging out with her famous family, with mom Yolanda and sister Gigi.
 She was also photographed with fellow model and friend Kendall Jenner, who wore a similar figure-baring dress.
-The 20-year-old fashion model was also caught breaking a no-smoking rule in the bathroom with girlfriends Paris Jackson, Ruby Rose and Lara Stone.
+The 20-year-old fashion model was also caught breaking a no-smoking rule in the bathroom with girlfriends Paris Jackson, Ruby Rose, and Lara Stone.

-The Met Gala 2017 was the first red carpet appearance of Selena Gomez and The Weekend.
-The two were noticeably sweet–holding hands and smiling at each other all throughout the party.
+The Met Gala 2017 was the first red carpet appearance of Selena Gomez and The Weeknd.
+The two were noticeably sweet — holding hands and smiling at each other all throughout the party.
 At one point, Selena, wearing a flowy v-neck peach gown, was seen wrapping her arms around the “Starboy” singer.

 If Bella Hadid was affected by her ex-boyfriend’s PDA with his new lady love, she certainly did not show it.
-Bella stunned in an Alexander Wang creation–a beaded, backless jumpsuit that made her look like a glammed up Catwoman.
+Bella stunned in an Alexander Wang creation — a beaded, backless jumpsuit that made her look like a glammed-up Catwoman.

-It was the perfect outfit choice to show the world how she has moved on from The Weekend.
-Just last year, on the same event, The Weekend was her date for the Met Gala.
+It was the perfect outfit choice to show the world how she has moved on from The Weeknd.
+Just last year, on the same event, The Weeknd was her date for the Met Gala.
 The two dated in mid-2015 and confirmed their split last November 2016.

 Last Monday’s Met Gala would not have been their first run-in.
-Last November, right after their split, The Weekend performed at the Victoria’s Secret Fashion Show where Bella made her debut walk as a VS angel.
+Last November, right after their split, The Weeknd performed at the Victoria’s Secret Fashion Show where Bella made her debut walk as a VS angel.
 Back then, Bella Hadid insisted that she’s still friendly with her ex, and even gave props to him after the fashion show.

-Last February, Bella opened up about her very public break-up with The Weekend on the “Love Issue” of Teen Vogue.
-She revealed that it was her first-ever break-up.
+Last February, Bella opened up about her very public breakup with The Weeknd on the “Love Issue” of Teen Vogue.
+She revealed that it was her first-ever breakup.

 As an outsider, you might think I handled it so well, but it’s always in your heart, and you always feel it very heavily.
 It’ll be hard for a while.
 Love hurts, but you have to pull through.

-Bella Hadid ended the interview by saying that despite her emotions, she’ll always have respect and love for The Weekend.
+Bella Hadid ended the interview by saying that despite her emotions, she’ll always have respect and love for The Weeknd.

 [Featured Image by Dimitrios Kambouris/Getty Images]